Conformal dimension bounds, Pontryagin sphere boundaries, and algebraic fibering of right-angled Coxeter groups: Pontryagin sphere boundaries

 \begin{lemma} Suppose that $\Gamma$ is a finite, simplicial graph of girth at least 5.
 Then there is a flag-no-square triangulation of an orientable closed surface containing $\Gamma$ as an induced subgraph. \end{lemma}

-\begin{proof} It suffices to show that any finite graph $\Gamma$ can be embedded as a subcomplex of a triangulation of a closed orientable surface.
+\begin{proof} Since $\Gamma$ has girth at least $5$, it is flag-no-square as a $1$-dimensional simplicial complex.
+By \Cref{lem:general_relative_Dranishnikov}, it therefore suffices to show that $\Gamma$ can be embedded as a subcomplex of some triangulation of a closed orientable surface.
 That any graph embeds into an orientable surface is well-known, for example one can start with a general position map of $\Gamma \rightarrow S^2$ and then resolve intersections between edges by gluing in handles.

 That $\Gamma$ can be embedded as a subcomplex of some triangulation is also easy, and follows for example from \cite[Corollary 3, p.468]{akin}, so we will only sketch an argument.
-If the surface $\Sigma$ is chosen to have minimal genus, then each complementary component of $\Sigma-\Gamma$ is homeomorphic to a $2$-disc, so we can take $\Gamma_i$ to be the 1--skeleton of a finite 2--dimensional CW--complex structure on $\Sigma_i$.
+If the surface $\Sigma$ is chosen to have minimal genus, then each complementary component of $\Sigma-\Gamma$ is homeomorphic to a $2$-disk, so we can take $\Gamma_i$ to be the 1--skeleton of a finite 2--dimensional CW--complex structure on $\Sigma_i$.
 Triangulating each $2$-cell finely enough guarantees that the resulting cell complex structure on $\Sigma_i$ is simplicial. \end{proof}